It is quite interesting that Asian body fat percentage has lower body mass index (BMI) but higher percentage of body fat than do whities.

 Or, to state it differently, I took their formulas and calculated the BMI necessary to achieve a body fat percentage of 25% in men and 33% in women.

 But there’s something fishy about that result.
-Their "White" men seem to have a higher than expected BMI (29.59 kg/m2 ) when body fat percentage is 25%.
-If that figure is too high, then the difference between white and Asian men is also probably too high.
+Their "White" men seem to have a higher than expected BMI (29.59 kg/m2 ) when Asian body fat percentage is 25%.
+If that figure is too high, then the difference between white and Asian men is also probably too high of a percentage.
 Their sample came from New York, with an average age of 51 years.
 That’s a little older than most other studies.

 One last comment.
 I think their abstract has a mistake.
-It says that the racial differences were greater in women, but in the actual article, their equations and data tables show a greater difference in Men than women.
+It says that the racial differences were greater in women, but in the actual article, their equations and data tables show a greater difference in body fat in Asian men than women.